When are permutation invariants Cohen-Macaulay?: The action of a reflection on the cosets of

 \section{The action of a reflection on the cosets of $G$}

-In this section we study the permutation action of a reflection on the left cosets of $G$.
-This will allows us to obtain additional information about the matrix $M(\bth)$ and its determinant.

-Since the results proved here may be independent interest, for the remainder of this article we continue to work in the more general setting where the group $G$ is a subgroup of an arbitrary complex reflection group $\Sigma$.
+Since the results proved here may be independent interest, for the next three sections we work in the more general setting where the group $G$ is a subgroup of an arbitrary finite unitary complex reflection group $\Sigma$.
 Thus $\Sigma$ is a finite subgroup generated by reflections.
+As usual, a reflection is a non-identity group element fixing a hyperplane pointwise.
 The group $\Sigma$ is defined over the ring of integers $\OK$ of some number field $\KK$, i.e., $\Sigma \leq \GL(n,\OK)$.
+The ring $K[V]^\Sigma$ is a polynomial ring and we use a set of algebra generators for $K[V]^\Sigma$ which lie in $\OK[V]$ as primary invariants.
+For the secondary invariants $\theta_*$ we use elements of $\OK[V]$ which form a set of minimal module generators for $K[V]^G$ as a module over $K[V]^\Sigma$.

+In this and the next two sections, we show that $\det{M}(\theta_*)$ has a geometric interpretation in terms of the reflecting hyperplanes of $\Sigma$ and the action of $\Sigma$ on the cosets of $G$ in $\Sigma$.
+In particular, in this section we derive a formula for the number of reflections contained in $G$.

 Let $\calp$ denote the set of all reflecting hyperplanes for $\Sigma$.
 Associated to each hyperplane $P \in \calp$ is a linear form $L_P\in\KK[V]$ which cuts out $P$.
 Clearing denominators we may assume that $L_P \in \OK[V]$.
+If $\OK$ is a PID, we will choose the linear form $L_P$ to be primitive.
 Let $C_P$ denote the cyclic subgroup consisting of those elements of $\Sigma$ which fix $P$ pointwise.
 For each hyperplane $P$ fix an element $g_P$ generating $C_P$.

 Note that $\Sigma$ permutes the elements of $\calp$ since if $\sigma \in \Sigma$ then $\sigma g_P \sigma^{-1}$ fixes the hyperplane $\sigma P$.
 Suppose that $\calb$ is a $\Sigma$-orbit in $\calp$ and fix $P_0 \in \calb$.
 Put $C = C_{P_0}$ and $g=g_{P_0}$.
 Write $c = |C|$.